 - If there is flour in the sides of the pan, use a Silicone Spatula to wipe the flour from the pan.

 Tapioca flour or Tapioca starch is extremely common flour for gluten-free cooking and one that I’ve used in many other recipes.
 For that matter, tapioca flour is sometimes considered to be the best performing gluten-free flour out there.
 It’s really smooth, soft flour that feels much like cornstarch.
 It’s made from the ground roots of the cassava (also called yuca) plant and it’s gluten-free for those of you that care about that.
-It is actually a type of starch, rather than what we would typically consider to be "flour".
+It is actually a type of starch, rather than what we would typically consider being "flour".
 As a starch, tapioca flour tends to be extremely low in nutrients.
 But, it is also low in calories and has no sugar or gluten, which are all key advantages.
 In terms of flavour, tapioca tends to be mild, with a slightly sweet taste.
 This makes it a good complement to many different types of food and is another reason why you find tapioca flour used over and over again in recipes.
 The low-calorie count also makes this an especially good flour for people who are trying to lose weight or simply decrease their calorie intake.

 Weather can affect your ingredients If you live in a moist climate, chances are you’ll need at least the recommended amount of flour, maybe even 1/4 cup to 1/2 cup more.
 Bread dough should be sticky, but still manageable, especially after the first rise.
 While you’re kneading, the dough should come together and pull away from the sides of the bowl, leaving the bowl mostly clean.
 I usually aim to have the very bottom of the dough still attached to the bowl.
 Try not to add too much flour because your bread will be denser.
 When you pick the dough up, some will stick to your fingers.
 After the first rise, it will be easier to handle!